fabiocozzolino/fabiocozzolino.github.io/_posts/2020-03-09-how-to-evolve-your-net-grpc-service.md

 }
 ```

-Adding new fields will not break the contract, so all the previusly generated clients will still works fine!
-The new fields will simply have its default value.
-Note that fields are optional by default, but you can declare as mandatory by using the keyword `required`.
+Adding new fields will not break the contract, so all the previusly generated clients will still work fine!
+The new fields will simply have their default value.
+Note that fields are optional by default, but you can declare them mandatory by using the keyword `required`.
 **The most important thing is not the field name, but only the field number**.
 Preserve it, don't change the field types, and your contract will not be broken.

 > **_NOTE:_** The message fields name or its order is not important.
 Each field in the message definition has a unique field number, used to identify your fields in the message binary format.
 Don't change it in production, will break the contract!